SOM (architectural firm): 20th century

 In 1969, SOM founder Nathaniel Owings wrote, "Civilizations leave marks on the Earth by which they are known and judged.
 In large measure, the nature of their immortality is gauged by how well their builders made peace with the environment." (source: Nathaniel Owings, "The American Aesthetic," Harper & Row, 1969) This ethos has shaped the firm's journey into sustainable practices.
 An early example is the corporate headquarters it designed for timberland company Weyerhaeuser, completed in 1971, which has been called the "original green building" not only for its integration into the surrounding landscape, but also for its use of efficient building systems.

 21st century

 In 2007, the firm completed a large-scale sustainable architecture project for the U.S. Census Bureau, the first federal office building to receive LEED certification.
 Like Weyerhaeuser, the design of the campus works in concert with its natural surroundings and incorporates a range of design strategies to reduce its environmental impact.

 In 2015, SOM completed the first net-zero-energy school building in New York City and one of the first worldwide.
 The Kathleen Grimm School for Leadership and Sustainability at Sandy Ground, Staten Island, has been awarded for its sustainability performance by organizations, including the American Institute of Architects, the Municipal Art Society, and the Urban Land Institute.
 SOM has been recognized for its research and experimentation with new energy-saving and carbon-reducing technologies, including a timber tower and a modified concrete slab design.

 People

-SOM is structured as a partnership.
-The current partners and consulting partners are: Mustafa Abadan, William Baker, Thomas Behr, Keith Boswell, Carrie Byles, Larry Chien, Leo Chow, Brant Coletta, Chris Cooper, Ryan Culligan, Paul Danna, Michael Duncan, Scott Duncan, Laura Ettelman, Xuan Fu, T.J.
-Gottesdiener, Gary Haney, Craig Hartman, Kent Jackson, Colin Koop, Peter Lefkovits, Kenneth Lewis, Eric Long, Vram Malek, Olin McKenzie, Carrie Moore, Emily Mottolese, Julia Murphy, Mark Sarkisian, Adam Semel, Jonathan Stein, and Douglas Voigt.